connectwithprakash/pibrary/README.md

 new_text = String(text).lower().remove_digits().remove_punctuation().strip()
 ```

+## Documentation

+The full documentation for Pibrary is available at https://pibrary.readthedocs.io/en/latest/.

 ## Contributing
 Contributions are welcome!
 Please read [CONTRIBUTING](CONTRIBUTING) for details on how to contribute to this project.